pink-gorilla/goldly/README.md

 add the ui extensions to the javascript bundle.

-Have a look at [ui-binary-clock](https://github.com/pink-gorilla/ui-binary-clock) to see how you can build a custom javascript js bundle with goldly. ui-binary-clock compiles clojurescript to javascript.
+Have a look at [ui-binary-clock](https://github.com/pink-gorilla/ui-binary-clock) to see how you can build a custom javascript js bundle with goldly.

 ## for goldly developers